SafeLoad-project/SafeBench/README.md

 |   A2   |  50,856,068 |      862     |   2,508  |  testing | training |
 |   A3   |  48,821,677 |      856     |   2,331  |          |  testing |

-This table outlines the specifications of SafeBench, which is constructed from real-world production data collected from Alibaba Cloud's data warehouse AnalyticDB.
+This table outlines the specifications of SafeBench, which is constructed from real-world production data collected from Alibaba Cloud's data warehouse, AnalyticDB.
 The dataset spans three continuous days, forming three distinct subsets: SafeBench A1 (Day 1), A2 (Day 2), and A3 (Day 3).
 These subsets include over 150 million analytical queries executed across more than 800 production database clusters.
 The average CPU time per query is 7.9 seconds (A1), 8.6 seconds (A2), and 8.6 seconds (A3), respectively.

 To assess the effectiveness of MO query detection methods, we divide the datasets into two evaluation groups.
 Group G1 uses A1 for training and A2 for testing, while Group G2 uses A2 for training and A3 for testing.
 By default, SafeBench uses the data from the previous day for training and the data from the current day for testing, reflecting the practical deployment setting in AnalyticDB where both models and heuristic rules are updated on a daily basis.
 Of course, researchers are free to combine data from A1, A2, and A3 as training or testing sets according to their own experimental needs.

 ## Feature Group
 SafeBench provides detailed profiling for each query from both the query-level and the cluster-level perspectives.
-Each query is uniquely identified by a query ID with a submission timestamp, and is annotated with metadata such as cluster name, total CPU time, and a binary label indicating whether memory overload occurred.
+Each query is uniquely identified by a query ID with a submission timestamp and is annotated with metadata such as cluster name, total CPU time, and a binary label indicating whether memory overload occurred.
 Each query is further represented by a 163-dimensional feature vector, comprising 147 query-level features and 16 cluster-level features.

+The query-level features characterize structural and statistical aspects of query plans, including operator types, cardinalities, memory-intensive operators, and user-specified execution modes.
+The cluster-level features describe system-level context, such as resource utilization metrics, static hardware configurations, and historical memory overload signals.
+Notably, all eight cluster resource metrics are collected at a one-minute granularity, a design choice intended to minimize the monitoring overhead on the data warehouse system.
+For example, if a query is issued at 08:03:30, its corresponding cluster resource metrics are taken from the snapshot recorded at 08:03:00.
+These features offer a holistic view of query execution behaviors and system conditions, enabling robust detection and analysis of MO patterns.

-A categorized summary of the features is provided in following table.
+A categorized summary of the features is provided in the following table.

 | Category      | Feature Group                    | Description                                                                                                                                                                                                                                                                                     | Count |
 |---------------|----------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-----:|